Infineon/connected-home-optiga-trust/README.md

 pi@raspberrypi:~/connectedhomeip$ out/pi/tests/CHIPCryptoPALTest
 ```

 Note: For instrumenting the code there are several printfs in CHIPCryptoPALmbedtls.cpp & ChipCryptoPALTest.cpp.
 They all start with printf("IFX_> , so you can use an editor to automatically comment or delete these as needed.
-The output appears in the crypto test output
+The output appears in the crypto test output.
+A sample output is provided in *HWTestPassOutput.txt*

 IMPLEMENTATION DETAILS